FrancoAra/notes/Distributed_Systems_Notes.md

     * Speed: Time to first detection of a failure
     * Scale: Equal load on each member
     * Scale: Network message load

+    * Suspicion mechanism

-* _Disemination_, a method to communicate joins, leaves, failures to peer members
+* _Disemination_: a method to communicate joins, leaves, failures to peer members
+    * There are methods which piggy back on failure detection gossip style messages, so add dissemination messages on the ping/ack etc messages of the failure detection

+* _Membership Reference_: data structure that keeps known members
+    * All members table
+    * Neightbors
+    * Distributed Hashtables
+    * Finger Tables

 ## Failure Detection
 * Ack and Nacks